This post is also available in:

 There are regular buses to Paracas from Lima, Arequipa, Nazca, and Ica.
 The dusty town has a Cruz del Sur Terminal, and other buses usually stop at an office somewhere on the street.
 Check the Busbud.com website or app to find your best bus option.

-• Activities.
-You can book the best tours and activities at GetYourGuide and Viator.
-You can also try WithLocals.
+- Activities.
+You book the best tours and activities with GetYourGuide and Viator.
+Another good option is WithLocals.
 For ‘free’ walking tours, check Freetour.com and GuruWalk, and for bike tours, you should try Baja Bikes.

-• Attractions and museums.
-Also check Tiqets for tickets to museums and attractions (you get 5% discount with the code KIMOPREIS22)
+- Attractions and museums.
+Check out Tiqets for museum and attraction tickets (and get a 5% discount with discount code KIMOPREIS22)

-• Buses.
-Book buses and trains in Peru with Busbud, 12Go, or Omio.
+- Busses.
+Reserve busses in Peru via Busbud, 12Go, or Omio.

-• Package deals.
-Prefer a fully catered holiday?
+- Package deals.
+Rather go on a catered trip?
 Expedia and CheapOair have options for you!

-• Yoga retreat.
-Or go on a lovely yoga retreat in Peru!
+- Yoga retreat.
+Or sign up for a yoga retreat in Peru!

 Some of the links on this site are affiliate links.
 If you buy something through these links, I might receive a small commission.